MorShow/Lung-tumor-classification-using-CT-scans.Computer-Vision-project/README.md

-DATA: data can be downloaded from this resource ...
+DATA: data can be downloaded from this website https://luna16.grand-challenge.org/Download/ The LUNA Grand Challenge is an open dataset with the labels of patient CT scans and the leader board of classification models against the data.
+The main goal of this challenge is to encourage improvements in nodule detection.

 The project consists of 3 main parts: